alanmmolina/alanmmolina.github.io/content/Projects/Lakeground/01-repository-scaffold.md

 ## Why Submodules?

 The first time I saw a GitHub repo where a folder was actually a link to another repository, I was fascinated.
 It felt awesome—having a single central repository while keeping multiple projects independent but connected.
-With `git` **submodules**, each component of [[00.
-Concept & Motivation|Lakeground]] remains its own separate repository, meaning I can version and manage them independently while still linking them back to the main structure.
+With `git` **submodules**, each component of [[00-concept-and-motivation|Lakeground]] remains its own separate repository, meaning I can version and manage them independently while still linking them back to the main structure.

 **Submodules** allow me to develop a component in isolation and then seamlessly integrate it into the broader project.
 This approach keeps things clean and avoids the typical downsides of a massive monolithic repository where everything is tangled together.